 Based on the density of population, development, amenities, employment opportunities, education, etc. human settlement is majorly divided into two categories i.e. Urban and Rural.
-People often juxtapose these two types of human settlement, but they are different.
 Urban refers to a human settlement where the rate of urbanisation and industrialisation is high.
 On the other hand, in a rural settlement, is one where the rate of urbanisation is quite slow.
-In this article, you will find the important differences between urban and rural.
-Have a look.

 Content: Urban Vs Rural

 |Basis for Comparison||Urban||Rural|

 |Meaning||A settlement where the population is very high and has the features of a built environment, is known as urban.||An area located in the outskirts, is known as rural.|